reggieb/rails_two_step_authentication_example/README.md

     if require (as it will be later!)
 2. It tells a developer that the `before_action` hook is like they’d normally expect, but with something different going on.
-If we put the new method in the Application Controller, the develop should be able to identify the modification and understand what is going on.
+If we put the new method in the Application Controller, the developer should be able to identify the modification and understand what is going on.

 So with the new method in place, the controller `before_action` changes to: